FMC Gives

 Most often you see us scouting for pests in the field, presenting research, or connecting at an event.
 But in our downtime, you’ll catch us lacing up our skates to hit the ice as a coach, lifting a box at a foodbank, or crossing the finish line in a fundraising run.

-Our favourite charities are ones that make a local impact – either in the agriculture industry or in the cities and towns and villages in which we live.
 We rely on our FMC team and our retail and farmer partners to show us which organizations are doing the best work.
-Over the past year we’ve supported everything from local rink renovations to community waterpark building projects to funding crucial air ambulance service in Western Canada.
+Over the past year we’ve supported everything from local rink renovations to community waterpark building projects to funding crucial air ambulance services in Western Canada.

 Here are some of the highlights.